credibledoc/credible-doc/iso-8583-packer/doc/body/body-packer.md

 Every leaf field in a message contains a value.
 Leaf is a field without children.
 The value can be packed in different formats.

-The following implementations of the `BodyPacker` interface transform `VAL` subfield to different formats:
+The following implementations of the `BodyPacker` interface transform values to different formats:
 * com.credibledoc.iso8583packer.asciihex.AsciiBodyPacker
 * com.credibledoc.iso8583packer.bcd.BcdBodyPacker
 * com.credibledoc.iso8583packer.ebcdic.EbcdicBodyPacker